-What are star trails, and how can I capture them? | EarthSky.org
+What are star trails, and how can I capture them?

-Star trails are the continuous paths created by stars, produced during long-exposure photographs, as shown in this post.
-In other words, the camera doesn’t track along with the stars’ apparent motion as night passes.
-Instead, the camera stays fixed, while, as the hours pass, the stars move.
-The resulting photos show the nightly movement of stars on the sky’s dome.
+With a steady mount, long exposures and a few other tricks, photographers can take images of star trails, showing the motion of the stars over the sky during a period of minutes or hours.
+Often, the camera stays pointed at Polaris, the North Pole Star, or at the south celestial pole (not marked by a single star) in the Southern Hemisphere.
+Then, with an open shutter, the camera records an image as Earth turns on its axis and the stars move overhead.
+There are also many variations on star trail photos, as you’ll see here!

-Star trails reflect Earth’s rotation, or spin, on its axis.
-The Earth rotates full circle relative to the backdrop stars in a period of about 23 hours and 56 minutes.
-So, as seen from Earth, all the stars go full circle and return to the same place in the sky after this period of time, which astronomers call a sidereal (stellar) day.
+Star trails reflect Earth’s rotation, or spin, around its axis.
+The Earth makes a complete rotation relative to the backdrop stars in a period of about 23 hours and 56 minutes.
+So, as seen from Earth, all the stars go full circle and return to the same place in the sky after this period of time, which astronomers call a sidereal day – a revolution with respect to the stars.

-What this means is that, if you’re standing out under the stars, you see them move across the sky as night passes.
-Stars rise in the east, arc across the sky and set in the west, just as the sun does.
+What this means is that, if you’re standing out under the stars, you see them move across the sky as the night progresses.
+The stars – like the sun during the daytime – move from east to west across the sky every night.

 Stars near the celestial poles produce the smallest circles while those near the celestial equator produce the largest.
-The stars – like the sun during the daytime – move from east to west across the sky each and every night.
 Each and every star moves 15 degrees westward in one hour.

-Star trails are really arcs, or partial circles, whose ever-circling motions forever tabulate the great passage of time.
+Star trails are really arcs, or partial circles, whose ever-circling motions forever tabulate the passage of time.

 EarthSky Facebook friend Ken Christison has some wonderful photos of star trails.
-He said the equipment needed for making startrails is pretty simple:
+He said the equipment needed for making star trails is pretty simple:

 First, a camera that allows manual settings so you can set your f/stop and shutter speeds, as well as ISO.